 Gender analysis may allow scholars to build on this paper, for as postcolonial scholars have observed, colonialist ideologies frequently “gendered” non-Western populations by associating them with stereotypically female traits.
 While the traits that some Westerners associated with Chinese entrepreneurs, such as passivity and a lack of commercial drive and ambition, would certainly seem to correspond to stereotypical femininity, none of the primary sources we looked at directly addressed gender roles.
 Sadly, none of the texts listed in Table 1 discussed the role of female Chinese entrepreneurs.
 We believe that there may be room for additional research that examines how gender and colonialism intersected in Western representations of female entrepreneurs from China and other non-Western cultures.

 We close the paper by touching on the issue of social memory (i.e., how non-academics in China today remember this period).
 After 1989, the Chinese government launched its Patriotic Education campaign.
 This well-funded operation teaches Chinese people that their country was subjected to extreme oppression by essentially demonic Western business and military interests during the nineteenth century.
 The campaign serves to keep alive memories of the Opium War and the subsequent century of humiliation.
-To the extent to which the findings presented in this paper eventually reach readers in China, the nuanced view of Western attitudes towards the Chinese presented here may have implications for how non-academics view of the Sino-Western commercial relationship in this period.
+As Stephen Platt has noted, the Manichean view of history embodied in the patriotic education narrative ignores the evidence that some Western and Chinese individuals had cooperative and mutually respectful relations during the era of the Opium Wars.
+The more nuanced view of Western attitudes towards the Chinese presented in our paper has implications for how non-academics ought to view of the Sino-Western commercial relationship in this period.
 Our research findings, which show that Westerners in China were not monolithically Orientalist and racist, contribute to the development of a more balanced view of this important period in the history of capitalism.

 Bibliography of Works Cited